Tuesday, July 26, 2016

 331 S. Washington St.

 This park isn't especially big, nor does it have huge playgrounds or fancy equipment, but the downtown location makes it an awesome choice when the kids need some space to run in-between dinner and a show.
-The playground does have multi-age apparatuses, and green space for games or free play.
+The playground does have multi-age apparatuses and green space for games or free play.
 On Friday evenings in the summer, they host free concerts on the outdoor stage, and that green grass makes for a great dance floor!

 3300 N. Headley Rd.

 This little lake packs a big punch with kids!
-There's something about the still water (no motorized boats allowed) and the 1,200 acres of quiet forest surrounding it that make for a magical setting, all just a few minutes from the busy downtown.
-The nearly 11 miles of trails are of easy to moderate difficulty, so even little ones can hoof it.
+There's something about the still water on Griffy Lake (no motorized boats allowed) and the 1,200 acres of quiet forest surrounding it that make for a magical setting, all just a few minutes from the busy downtown.
+The nearly 11 miles of trails are easy to moderate difficulty, so even little ones can hoof it.
 The boathouse rents canoes and kayaks spring through fall for even more active recreation options.

 Off of St. Rd.
 446